10 systems seeking supply chain talent

 Note: This is not an exhaustive list.
 Job listings were compiled from job seeker websites.
 Hospitals and health systems are in alphabetical order.

-2. BayCare Health System (Tampa, Fla.) is seeking a supply chain services representative.
+2. Bon Secours Mercy Health (Portsmouth, Va.) is seeking a supply chain technician.

-7. Trinity Health (Ann Arbor, Mich.) is seeking a supply chain logistics technician.
+7. HCA Healthcare (Nashville, Tenn.) is seeking an OR supply chain technician.

+8. HCA Healthcare (Port St. Lucie, Fla.) is seeking a catheterization lab supply chain coordinator.

-9. Rush Oak Park (Ill.)
-Hospital is seeking a supervisor of supply chain operations.
+9. NYU Langone Health (New York City) is seeking a clinical supply chain coordinator.